e-gineer/e-gineer.github.com/_posts/2010-03-09-revving-up-google-apps-engine.md

 Google have just [announced](http://googleblog.blogspot.com/2010/03/open-for-business-google-apps.html) their [Google Apps Marketplace](http://www.google.com/enterprise/marketplace/home), a huge step forward for SME's and forward-looking Large Enterprises.
-Test.

 [Google Apps](http://www.google.com/apps/) is a powerful, affordable and highly reliable infrastructure.
 It is delivered at a cost point that is [hard for even